Small Cell Lung Cancer

 Staging

-• Stages I and II are generally confined to the local area where the cancer is found, with or without adjacent lymph node involvement.
+• Stages I and II are generally confined to the local area where the cancer is found, with or without nearby lymph node involvement.
 They are treated as early stage and are considered potentially curable; therefore, every effort should be made to render a cure for these diagnoses.

 • Stage IV is locally or regionally advanced disease that has spread to distant sites.